CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## Installation

 At the root of project, there is a folder called **'YAML-Files'**.
-Each folder name represents technologies that i used in this project.
+Each folder name represents technologies that I used in this project.
 In that folders, there are docker-compose files corresponds to each related folder.
 Use them to install on **Docker Compose**.

 To install the Microservices, go to **Microservices folder** and each Microservice are represented as folder name.
 Inside of that folders there is **docker-compose** file.
 Use them via creating **.env** file in your workspace or whatever you want!